 Lajos died before the Holocaust hit Hungary, and two of his children had left Europe by that time: daughter Erzsebet (actress Elsa Ersi) came to America hoping for fame in Hollywood, and son Gyula (Julius) came to America to return the body of my distant uncle who died suddenly during a family trip to Hungary.
 The shutter business was run by the remaining two sons, Elemer and Pal.

+Elemer had married a Catholic woman, so when the time came the shutter business was put in her name to preserve it.
+Elemer and Pal were taken away to forced labor in a brick factory.
+Elemer was in poor health with kidney problems and died on a forced march to the Mauthausen Concentration Camp while Pal carried him on his back.
 Pal was in much better health, an Austro-Hungarian veteran of World War I. He was an Alpine mountain climber who wrote a book about skiing called Sielni nem boszorkanysag (Skiing is not witchcraft!), which provided short, simple explanations of some basic skiing techniques.
 But his good health did not save him.
 He survived the brutal working conditions at Mauthausen, but then the Germans overloaded the camp with prisoners from other camps and starvation set in.
 He died at Mauthausen less than a week before the camp was liberated.
 A friend of the family who was there said that Pal just gave up in the end.

 Many of my relatives in Austria converted to Catholicism in the 1890s, long before the Holocaust.
 One of them changed his name from Karoly Magaziner to Karl Maroti at the time of conversion.
 In 1912, Karl married in Berlin.
 They divorced in 1936, probably due to the 1935 Nuremberg Laws that prohibited marriage between Jews and Aryans and encouraged Aryans to divorce their existing Jewish spouses.
-Karl was still Jewish in the eyes of the Nazi regime, even though he had converted to Catholicism more than 20 years before the marriage and more than 40 years before the law was passed.
+Karl was racially Jewish in the eyes of the Nazi regime, even though he had converted to Catholicism more than 20 years before the marriage and more than 40 years before the law was passed.
 I have not yet found any record of what happened to Karl after the divorce.